isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 **Using Pysam to slice bams**

-Pysam is a python wrapper around SAMtools which uses the `HTSlib <http://www.htslib.org/>`_ in reading and processng bams.
+Pysam is a python wrapper around SAMtools which uses the `HTSlib <http://www.htslib.org/>`_ in reading and processing bams.

-In order to read out of GCS (cloud buckets), HTSlib needs to be compile to turn on some functionality.
+In order to read out from GCS (cloud buckets), HTSlib needs to be compiled with some additional functionality.

 ::